Learn to assess risk and maximize reward.

 - Florida Residents: $600 per credit hour (market rate); $30.18 per credit hour (fee).
 Total program cost is $630.18 per credit hour for 33 credit hours: $20,795.94.

 - Non-Florida Residents: $600 per credit hour (market rate); $60.24 per credit hour (fee).
 Total program cost is $660.24 per credit hour for 33 credit hours: $21,787.92.

 Note: these costs do not include required books and supplies for courses.
 Costs are subject to change.

 There are some financial aid options, including student loans.
-Information on scholarships is available through the RMI program.
-In terms of other financial aid, please note that financial aid is unavailable for the first semester of the program, since the Financial Aid Office requires registration of at least 6 hours to be eligible for financial aid.
-For more information on financial aid availability for graduate students, please contact the Office of Financial Aid external link icon.
-Financial Aid application forms, both online and paper-based, are located here: Office of Financial Aid Suite 4400A University Center Florida State University Tallahassee, Florida 32306-2430 (850) 644-0539 Fax (850) 644-6404.
+Please note that financial aid is unavailable for the first semester of the program, since the Office of Financial AId requires registration of at least 6 credit hours to be eligible for consideration.
+Visit Florida State's financial aid website for more information Financial Aid application forms, both online and paper-based, are located here: Office of Financial Aid Suite 4400A University Center Florida State University Tallahassee, Florida 32306-2430 (850) 644-0539 Fax (850) 644-6404.